REFIT: Resource-Efficient Fault and Intrusion Tolerance

 News

-- June 2018: Our paper "Strome: Energy-Aware Data-Stream Processing" received a Best Paper Award at the 18th International Conference on Distributed Applications and Interoperable Systems (DAIS '18).
+- June 2018: Our paper "Strome: Energy-Aware Data-Stream Processing" received the Best Paper Award at the 18th International Conference on Distributed Applications and Interoperable Systems (DAIS '18).

 - May 2015: REFIT has been renewed for a second funding period by the DFG.